 I also really didn’t know a ton about the course itself.
 I was kind of expecting a plains/prairie look with lots of long grasses framing the holes and undulating hills.
 There were a couple of holes like that, but the rest of the course was much more dynamic than I realized.
-A lot of great elevation changes, twists and turns as you go through the hills and woods.
-A lot of big sweeping doglegs and fun risk/reward options.
-The course features plenty of variety from hole-to-hole and it’s a really beautiful setting around the course.
+It features a lot of great elevation changes, twists and turns as you go through the hills and woods.
+There are several big sweeping doglegs and fun risk/reward options.
+The course has plenty of variety from hole-to-hole and it’s a really beautiful setting around the course.
 I was definitely impressed with it on all levels.

 The conditions were excellent and the service was top-notch.
 The clubhouse is huge and stunning.
 It sits on the top of the hill and overlooks much of the course.
 We had lunch in the grill there afterward and the food was very tasty, as well.

 On all levels, Longaberger is a great course and a definite must-play if going through the Columbus area.
 It’s one to add to my ever-expanding basket of great golf courses I’ve been able to experience on this trip!

 Great view of massive clubhouse above 18th green:

 Great view from clubhouse of super-tough 18th hole:

 After Longaberger, I headed southwest toward Cincinnati, where I am staying tonight.
 I had also planned to attend the Reds game tonight (versus the Mets) and had bought an excellent seat in the first row above the Reds’ dugout.